Work through Optometry Recall Rebooking Script

 Optometry is a recurring-visit business where rebooking matters as much as acquisition, so better recall conversations can stabilize the schedule.

 Treat Optometry Recall Rebooking Script as one operating piece, not a loose template pack.
-For optometry operators, a recall call flow for overdue exams and follow-up visits should help clarify how calls, web intake, booking, CRM routing, follow-up, review automation, and owner visibility fit together before a done-for-you system is installed.
+For optometry operators, a recall call flow for overdue exams and follow-up visits should help clarify how calls, web intake, booking, CRM routing, follow-up, review automation, and owner visibility fit together before a connected system is installed.

 In the full TQP build, these notes connect AI receptionist systems, lead-capturing smart websites, reputation operations, missed-call recovery, and reactivation workflows into one front-door operating layer.